leonardok/Ruby-Vehicle-Log/docs/_posts/2016-08-25-dev-journal-2.md

 change in no time, so I just went to check if there were new tools that are better; 2.
 I dislike JMeter UI.

-I intalled Ubuntu JMeter (2.8.x), created the test case, `scripts/load.jmx`, and was up and running.
+I installed Ubuntu JMeter (2.8.x), created the test case, `scripts/load.jmx`, and was up and running.
 I configured to run 1000 threads with 20 seconds of rampup for 2 minutes.
 What I got was a very bad result: around 5 seconds average response.
 That to me was unacceptable.